dbreit7/documentation/user_manual/files/quota.rst

 is calculated against your quota.

 Deleted files that are still in the trash bin do not count against quotas.
-The trash bin is set at 50% of quota.
+The trash bin quota is set at 50% of your total quota.
 Deleted file aging is set at 30 days.
-When deleted files exceed 50% of quota then the oldest files are removed until the total is below 50%.
+When deleted files exceed 50% of quota, then the oldest files are removed until the total is below 50%.

 .. note:: Your administrator may have configured the trash bin retention period to override the storage space management.
 See `administrator documentation <https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html#deleted-items-trash-bin>`_ for more details.